ENCCS/julia-for-hpda/content/linear-algebra.rst

     136.19054024874245
     434.8561746632673

-We see that the first eigenvalue is quite a bit smaller than the for instance the last one.
+We see that the first eigenvalue is quite a bit smaller than for instance the last one.
 Our data lies approximately in a 3-dimensional subspace.
 Most of the variance in the dataset happens in this subspace.

-The basis of eigenvectors we got is orthogonal and normalized:
+The basis ``P`` of eigenvectors we got above is orthogonal and normalized:

 .. code-block:: julia